staD020/png2prg/readme.md

 Vice screenshots with default borders (384x272) are automatically cropped.
 Vice's main screen offset is at x=32, y=35.
+Quite a few people (and possibly tools too) use the incorrect 32,36 offset.
+Use the -alt-offset or -ao flag to use 32,36 as offset.
 Images in sprite dimensions will be converted to sprites.

 The resulting .prg includes the 2-byte start address and optional displayer.